 - The connection between UPF and the data collection function can be secured based on existing NDS/IP as specified in clause 9.3 of TS 33.501 [3].

 6.6.3 Evaluation

-Editor's note: Further evaluation is needed.
+NOTE X: Further evaluation is not studied.

-Editor's note: How the UE perform data collection and its dependency on the solution is subject to SA2 progress.
+NOTE Y: How the UE perform data collection and its dependency on the solution is subject to SA2 progress is not studied.